open-AIMS/ADRIA.jl/ADRIA/docs/src/usage/analysis.md

 While this example uses a test data package rather than real data, we can still interpret the results:

-- DHW scenario:
-  - These are categorical values representing 50 different scenarios.
+- DHW scenario: These are categorical values representing 50 different scenarios.
 There is no specific order to the scenarios - they are just interpreted individually.
-  - Note that as `S=20`, only 20 bins are shown - multiple scenarios have been aggregated.
-  - All 50 scenarios are represented in the top 50% of the range - it is possible to get results in the top half of the range in all scenarios.
-Coral cover is higher in scenarios ~20-25, ~35 and ~40, and lower in scenarios ~15 and ~45.
-To interpret this, we would need to look at the definition of those scenarios.
+Note that as `S=20`, only 20 bins are shown - multiple scenarios have been aggregated.
+All 50 scenarios are represented in the top 50% of the range - it is possible to get results in the top half of the range in all scenarios.
-  - In the top 30% of the range, only some scenarios are represented.
-For the DHW scenarios that are missing, none of the combinations of factors sampled are able to achieve results in the top 30% of the range.
-- Wave scenario: categorical variable representing each scenario in the test data package
-  - Note: Wave scenarios are no longer active as of ADRIA v0.7.0
+- Wave scenario: categorical variable representing each scenario in the test data package.
+Note that wave scenarios are no longer active as of ADRIA v0.7.0.
-- Seeded Tabular Acropora and Seeded Corymbose Acropora
-  - Coral cover in the scenarios varies substantially as number of seeded corals increase.
-There is substantial uncertainty in the mean, but even so there is no clear pattern.
+- Seeded Tabular Acropora and Seeded Corymbose Acropora: Coral cover in the scenarios varies substantially as number of seeded corals increase.
 Outcomes are likely more heavily influenced by other factors in the scenario set.
-  - Top 30% scenarios are obtained even with fewer seeded corals, though in fewer scenarios - there is very little uncertainty in the mean.
-- Fogging:
-  - Similar to seeding, there is no clear pattern to coral cover as fogging effectiveness increases.
-  - Only scenarios with at least 0.1 fogging effectiveness are in the top 30% of the range.
+- Fogging: Similar to seeding, there is no clear pattern to coral cover as fogging effectiveness increases.
+Only scenarios with at least 0.1 fogging effectiveness are in the top 30% of the range.
-- SRM:
-  - As expected, coral cover increases with shade (decreases with DHW) in both groups of scenarios.
+- SRM: As expected, coral cover increases with shade (decreases with DHW) in both groups of scenarios.
-  - In the top 30% of the range, the scenario with the lowest level of shade still has about 4.5 DHW reduction.
-  - In the top 50% of the range, the scenario with the lowest level of shade still has about 2.5 DHW reduction.
-  - There are very few scenarios in the top 50% with shade giving reductions of less than 3 DHW - there is very little uncertainty in the mean.

 For this test dataset, according to this analysis:

 1) **Ensuring conditions for success**: Shade (SRM) is dominating the analysis.
 To be in the top 30% of the range, shade with at least ~4.5 DHW reduction is necessary.
 Fogging with an effectiveness of at least 0.1 is also needed.
 2) **Avoiding failure**: In some DHW scenarios, none of the sampled interventions are able to achieve performance in the top 30% of the range.
 Whether this is a problem depends on what those scenarios represent.
 3) **Planning for failure modes**: There are DHW scenarios for which high levels of SRM are not in the top 30% of the range - despite its cost, SRM has not delivered.
 This might warrant investigation as to why SRM was not sufficient in those scenarios.
 4) **Further deliberation**: High levels of SRM may be controversial both in terms of feasibility and cost.
 There is likely to be further debate about whether these scenarios should be considered, and whether top 30% of the range is an appropriate criteria for success.

-Additional sampling may be be needed to confirm findings where no matching scenarios were found.
+Additional sampling may be needed to confirm findings where no matching scenarios were found.

 ### Data Envelopment Analysis

 Performs output-oriented (default, input-oriented can also be applied) Data Envelopment Analysis (DEA) given inputs X and output metrics Y. DEA is used to measure the performance of entities (scenarios), where inputs are converted to outputs via some process.
-Each scenario's "efficiency score" is calculated relative to an "efficiency fromtier", a region representing scenarios for which outputs cannot be further increased by changing inputs (scenario settings).
+Each scenario's "efficiency score" is calculated relative to an "efficiency frontier", a region representing scenarios for which outputs cannot be further increased by changing inputs (scenario settings).

 ```julia